 Final thoughts

-The story of Havana Club is complicated, for sure.
+The history of Havana Club is complicated, for sure.
 The battle has long moved on from families that suffered wrong-doing that should be rightened to two globally immensely successful enterprises locking horns with each other.

-Ultimately, you have to make up your own mind.
+Ultimately, you have to make up your mind.
 But now, at least, you know the facts required to do just that.